EricVerbeke/EricVerbeke.github.io/_pages/about.md

 ---

-I am a DataX Postdoctoral Research Associate in the Program for Applied and Computational Mathematics [(PACM)](https://www.pacm.princeton.edu/) at Princeton University in the group of [Amit Singer](https://web.math.princeton.edu/~amits/).
+I am a DataX Postdoctoral Research Associate in the Program for Applied and Computational Mathematics [(PACM)](https://www.pacm.princeton.edu/) and Center for Statistics and Machine Learning [(CSML)](https://csml.princeton.edu/) at Princeton University in the group of [Amit Singer](https://web.math.princeton.edu/~amits/).
 My research interests broadly include the mathematics of data science and signal processing.
 In particular I focus on developing metrics and algorithms with solid mathematical foundations that can be applied to imaging techniques like cryogenic electron microscopy (cryo-EM).

 Prior to joining PACM, I obtained a B.S. in Chemical and Biological Engineering from the University of Colorado at Boulder and a PhD in Biochemistry at the University of Texas at Austin.
 During my PhD, I developed experimental and computational methods to establish a data-driven approach to structural biology by combining large multi-modal datasets.
 My PhD advisors were [Dr. Edward Marcotte](http://www.marcottelab.org/index.php/Main_Page) and [Dr. David Taylor](https://davidtaylorlab.com/).